 This is the homepage of Martin Tournoij, also known as Carpetsmoker and arp242 on the web.
 You can also find me at GitHub, Stack Overflow, couchsurfing, Keybase, Lobste.rs, Hacker News, and reddit.
 Send an email to email@example.com or create a GitHub issue if you want to contact me.
+Also see my CV.

 Also see the archives.
 I archive things based on “interestingness” to the general reader, rather than age.
 “How to detect automatically generated emails” is useful if you’re creating an email system, but most people aren’t.
 Archived does not mean outdated.

 - Why is Rape Day worse than all the violent games?

 - Why Hello CSS doesn’t use CSS variables

 - Testing isn’t everything

 - Go testing style guide

 - The shell scripting trap